kirkofypsi/7DWorkProblemModel/taxonomy.md

 ### 1. Business performance

-__Business performance__ dimension groups work satisfaction factors related to employees satisfaction from working in an organization that is able to manage with good results its workforce, customers, products, markets and financials.
+__Business performance__ dimension groups work satisfaction factors related to employees satisfaction from working in an organization that is able to manage its customers, products, markets, financials and workforce with good results.

 ### 2. [Culture](dimensions/culture.md)